TobiOkanlawon/tobiokanlawon.github.io/content/posts/trusted-sources.md

 - [Lobsters](https://www.lobste.rs "Computing-focused community aggregation site"): Very similar to hackernews, not as popular, and, IMHO stricter.

+- [WebPerf.tips](https://webperf.tips/ "A website about web performance tips"): A website with a blog about web performance tips

 ## Philosophy

 - [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/ "Stanford's Encyclopedia of Philosophy"): Stanford's Encyclopedia of Philosophy is a fantastic resource for background information into a topic in Philosophy.
 It's been quite useful to me.